markjfisher/elder-scrolls-legends-sdk-java/sdk/SdkUsage.md

 where paramMap is a `Map<String, String>` of queriable fields, as detailed in paramters section of https://docs.elderscrollslegends.io/#api_v1cards_list

+## CardCache

+This can be used to pre-load the cards into the JVM, so that they can be used by their sdk ID, or export code.

+### Loading the cache with all cards

+This will pre-load.
+If you don't pre-load, the cards will be cached as they are fetched with `findByCode` or `findById`.

+    CardCache.load()

+### Finding by export code

+    CardCache.findByCode(exportCode)

+### Finding by SDK Id

+    CardCache.findById(id)

 ## Decks

 Decks are supported to allow importing from a code, or creating from lists of Card objects.